Catherine Gallerani Herrington

 I also have studied the relation between anxiety and depression over time, and is interested in understanding the mechanisms that connect these constructs longitudinally.
 My Master thesis, published in the Journal of Child Psychology and Psychiatry, examined the temporal comorbidity of depressive disorders with anxiety, behavioral, and substance use disorders in adolescents.

-Currently, I am a trainee of the LEND (Leadership Education in Neurodevelopmental and Related Disabilities) Training Program, which aims to reduce and prevent these disabilities in children and increase interdisciplinary services.
+I am also a long-term trainee of the LEND (Leadership Education in Neurodevelopmental and Related Disabilities) Training Program, which aims to reduce and prevent these disabilities in children and increase interdisciplinary services.